ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ### CATS Network Metric Agent (C-NMA) {#sec-cnma}

 The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the underlay network.
-The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Forwarders or CATS Path Selectors (C-PS) ({{sec-cps}}).
+The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Forwarders or CATS Path Selectors (C-PSes) ({{sec-cps}}).

 C-NMA is likely to leverage existing techniques (e.g., {{?RFC7471}}, {{?RFC8570}}, and {{?RFC8571}}).